Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 I never used to think much about my appearance, partly because I’ve always looked young.
 But a mentor’s feedback in 2024 stuck with me: I needed to work on developing executive presence.
 And part of that comes from how I look.

 The aim isn't to look older.
 I still get asked for ID everywhere and that's not going to change anytime soon.
-But I am realizing that a little intention would have gone a long way.
-I could’ve looked much better in photos all these years if I had just paid more attention.

 And I think this focus on externals and perception and small incremental shifts led to a bigger internal realization too.